 • Master Mason

-Each meeting is normally followed by a dinner, with the cost depending on the venue.
-However, there is no requirement to attend the dinner if you are unable to.
-You will also be expected to wear a dark suit, white shirt, and black, or other suitable, tie and in due course you will need to buy your own regalia.
+Each meeting is normally followed by a dinner, with the cost depending on the venue, however there is no requirement to attend the dinner if you are unable to.
+You will be expected to wear a dark suit, white shirt, and suitable tie, and in due course you will need to buy your own regalia.

 Costs can vary considerably from lodge to lodge, particularly for the dining, and your proposer and seconder should make them clear to you before you join.